Removing Joda from Spring Boot

 This adds Joda to the runtime classpath for both the single "fat

-jar" built by Spring (bootJar
+jar" built by Spring (bootJar), and when launching

-the app on the command line with gradle (bootRun
+the app on the command line with gradle (bootRun).

 Unless you are a heavy Gradle user, from ... into ...